ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 At each time step, the light bulb move to `OFF` state if the current state is `ON`, move to `ON` if the current state is `OFF`!

-Given a directed graph [^1] , state information of its vertices, and update rules for each state, we can bring this graph to life -- simulate an event represented by this directed graph using Algebraic Julia.
+Given a directed graph, and state set and update rule for each of its vertices, we can bring this graph to life: we can simulate it using Algebraic Julia.[^1]

-[^1]: These are special sorts of directed graphs called Directed Wiring Diagrams.
-They are slightly different than directed graphs and have richer capabilities nested modelling.

 Here's how we encode this **update rule in Algebraic Julia**: